kozgunov/diploma-research/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact the project maintainer at [your.email@example.com](mailto:your.email@example.com).
+For any questions or suggestions, feel free to open an issue or contact the project maintainer at [kozgunov@mail.ru](mailto:kozgunovn@mail.ru).

 ---

-**Let's build a decentralized and secure future for AI together!**